 Should Robert Horry Be In The Basketball Hall of Fame?

 It was a risky ice breaker but it was the truth and something I wanted to get off my chest for over a decade.
-During my first lunch with Big Shot Rob, the first thing I say when I sit down is, “In 1995, do you know who were the two people I hated the most?”
+During my first lunch with Big Shot Rob, the first thing I said when I sat down was, “In 1995, do you know who were the two people I hated the most?”
 He casually replies, “Me and who else?”
 I laughed and said, “Nick Anderson!”
-He also laughed because he got the joke and because he’s the one that got the championship that year after the Houston Rockets swept my hometown Orlando Magic.
+He also laughed because he got the joke and he’s the one that got the championship that year after the Houston Rockets swept my hometown Orlando Magic.

 The reason for the hate is because of Nick Anderson’s missed free throws at the end of regulation in Game 1… and the insane NBA record setting play of Robert Horry throughout the entire series.
 His play was so insane, he was actually second to Hakeem in Finals MVP votes — not Clyde Drexler.
 I even had one person in the Rockets organization tell me the NBA considered giving Horry the Finals MVP but didn’t because of NBC.

 Before the series, NBC did a report card comparison of the two teams and gave Horace Grant an “A” rating and Horry a “C.” That pissed off Horry and the rest is history as Clutch City won their 2nd of back-to-back championships during Michael Jordan’s “vacation.”
 Damn, and all of this would have been different if Sean Elliot’s kidneys were holding up in 1994.
 Luckily for Horry and the Rockets, they didn’t.